 is/are the second or third phase;

-is/are within .25 miles the previous phase(s); and
+is/are within .25 miles of the previous phase(s); and

 has demonstrated market need for the additional proposed units.

 B. limits on awards – REHABILITATION

-Based on the selection criteria in QAP Section VI, KHRC will target at least 40% of the available Private Activity Bond allocations for applications proposing the rehabilitation of existing housing.
+Based on the selection criteria in QAP Section VI, KHRC will target at least 35% of the available Private Activity Bond allocations for applications proposing the rehabilitation of existing housing.